Ayahuasca Pharmacology

 Ayahuasca

 Ayahuasca has been used by Amazonian people for centuries, and likely much longer.
-The ritual use of ayahuasca is rooted in Indigenous cosmologies, animistic ontologies, and syncretic religious beliefs.
+Ritual use is rooted in Indigenous cosmologies, animistic ontologies, and syncretic religious beliefs.

 Modern ayahuasca practices often draw inspiration from Amazonian cosmovisions and belief systems, creating new ceremonial designs adapted for western participants.